Doxography of Ancient Philosophy

 Diels next posited that Theophrastus’ treatise, the Vetusta Placita, and Aëtius had the same kind of systematic lay-out as the extant Placita of ps-Plutarch, viz. according to subject.
 The individual books and sections of books of this tract are indeed concerned with specific themes, such as for instance book two, which deals with the cosmos and the heavenly bodies.
 Within the framework of a section devoted to a particular subject, e.g., the sun, or the moon, the individual chapters may be concerned with various specific issues pertaining to the sun, or the moon, and so on.

-Diels further argued that other reports, in other authors, should also be connected with Theophrastus' foundational treatise.
-The passages dealing with the tenets of Presocratic philosophers in the history of philosophy by Diogenes Laërtius, which is arranged according to schools and individuals, not subjects, as well as similar sections of the first book of Hippolytus' Refutation of All Heresies and of the Stromateis (‘Patchworks’) of another ps-Plutarch, in Diels' view also went back, ultimately, to the Tenets of the Natural Philosophers.
-He failed to take sufficiently into account that the difference between treatment according to subject and that according to person, or school, is quite fundamental.
-His argumentation is also weak in other respects.
-From the undeniable fact that there are striking resemblances between Theophrastus' fragments concerned with the principles on the one hand, and what is found on that score in Aëtius, Diogenes Laërtius, and Hippolytus on the other, it does not follow that corresponding passages in these later authors for which we have no Theophrastean parallels derive from Theophrastus too.
+Diels further argued that other reports, in other authors, should also be connected with Theophrastus’ foundational treatise.
+The passages dealing with the tenets of Presocratic philosophers in the history of philosophy by Diogenes Laërtius, which is arranged according to schools and individuals, not subjects, as well as similar sections of the first book of Hippolytus’ Refutation of All Heresies and of the Stromateis (‘Patchworks’) of another ps-Plutarch, in Diels’ view also went back, ultimately, to the Tenets of the Natural Philosophers.
+He failed to take the difference between treatment according to subject and that according to person, or school, sufficiently into account.
+His argumentation is also dubious in other respects.
+From the undeniable fact that there are striking resemblances between Theophrastus’ fragments concerned with the principles on the one hand, and what is found on that score in Aëtius, Diogenes Laërtius, and Hippolytus on the other, it does not follow that corresponding passages in these later authors for which we have no Theophrastean parallels derive from Theophrastus too.
 This is source criticism, or Quellenforschung, at its most vulnerable.
-Diels moreover preferred to overlook the equally undeniable fact that Aristotle's treatment of the principles in the first book of the Metaphysics exhibits equally striking correspondences with Theophrastus' fragments (Zeller 1877), and so with the later tradition as well, which could therefore go back ultimately to Aristotle, and not to Theophrastus.
+Diels moreover preferred to overlook the equally undeniable fact that Aristotle’s treatment of the principles in the first book of the Metaphysics exhibits equally striking correspondences with Theophrastus’ fragments (Zeller 1877), and so with the later tradition as well, which could therefore go back ultimately to Aristotle, and not to Theophrastus.

 Diels saw the development from Theophrastus to these later and (in his view) dependent authors as a decline, and a progressive obfuscation and deterioration.
 His cladistic reconstruction of the doxographical tradition is clearly related to the famous so-called ‘Lachmannian’ stemma of a group of manuscripts, from later copies to the lost common ancestor, or archetype, the text of which (as scholars believed at the time) may be reconstructed in a virtually mechanical way.
 Diels was very much aware of this analogy, which surely was an important factor in convincing him and others that the splendid results of his investigations were irrefutable.
 In the 19th century the method attributed to Lachmann was assumed to be beyond criticism.

 By thus (so to speak automatically) tracing back these mutually corresponding passages in later authors to the, as he assumed, faithful reporter Theophrastus, Diels believed he gained access to reliable information about Presocratic philosophy.
-Thanks to the stemmatic method-back-to-the-archetype it became possible to bestow upon a passage (a brief lemma in, for instance, Aëtius) dealing with a tenet of a Presocratic philosopher, the conditional status of being an attestation which, though still at second hand, should be early and therefore the more to be trusted.
-It is with the importance meted out to such so-called ‘fragments’ that these lemmas, removed by Diels' scissors from Aëtian chapters dealing with subjects, figure in the chronological series of chapters devoted to persons in two fundamental works he published.
-These are the Poetarum Philosophorum Fragmenta (‘Fragments of the Poet-Philosophers’) of 1901, reprinted 2000, and the famous, several times revised (in later editions by Diels' collaborator Kranz), and often reprinted Fragmente der Vorsokratiker (‘Fragments of the Presocratics’, abbreviated D.-K.), first published in 1903.
-Scholars indeed still tend to view these Aëtian lemmas as a sort of Theophrastus fragments, and Theophrastus is believed to be a bona fide source.
+Thanks to the stemmatic method back to the archetype it became possible to bestow upon a passage (a brief lemma in, for instance, Aëtius) dealing with a tenet of a Presocratic philosopher, the conditional status of being an attestation which, though still at second hand, should be early and therefore the more to be trusted.
+It is with the importance meted out to such so-called ‘fragments’ that these lemmata, removed by Diels’ scissors from Aëtian chapters dealing with subjects, figure in the chronological series of chapters devoted to persons in two fundamental works he published.
+These are the Poetarum Philosophorum Fragmenta (‘Fragments of the Poet-Philosophers’) of 1901, reprinted 2000, and the famous, several times revised (in later editions by Diels’ collaborator Kranz), and often reprinted Fragmente der Vorsokratiker (‘Fragments of the Presocratics’, abbreviated D.-K.), first published in 1903.
+Scholars indeed still tend to view these Aëtian lemmata as a sort of Theophrastean fragments, and Theophrastus is believed to be a bona fide source.
 This also holds for those passages in Hippolytus, Diogenes Laërtius and other authors in D.-K. which had been traced back to Theophrastus hypothetically.

-Usener's influence is also the cause of a fatal blind spot in Diels.
+Usener’s influence is also the cause of a fatal blind spot in Diels.
 He failed to acknowledge that Theophrastus, too, had a sort of Doktorvater, namely Aristotle.
 Aristotle, in his treatises, as a rule lists and discusses the opinions (doxai) of men in general and of the experts (who often are philosophers) in particular, concerning an issue in metaphysics, or physics, or psychology, and sometimes ethics, before embarking on his own investigations.
 These opinions are ordered according to the method of diaeresis, or division: a classification according to sets, sub-sets and sub-sub-sets with specific differences.
 Aristotle checks to what extent these opinions are in agreement among themselves or contradict each other, and then tries to establish to what extent one of the available options may prove acceptable, at least as the starting-point for further inquiry, or whether some option may be available which others have failed to consider.
-We call these exegetical and evaluative overviews ‘dialectical’, in the Aristotelian sense of the word, of course.
+We call these exegetical and evaluative overviews ‘dialectical’, in the Aristotelian sense of the word of course.
 An overview of this nature should establish which genus, or set, is at issue, that is to say whether we are faced with a theoretical discipline, such as physics (and then with what species, or sub-set, e.g., zoology), or with a non-theoretical discipline such as poetics.
 This approach should also be applied to the sub-sets, or particular objects of inquiry, embraced by a particular sub-set.
 According to Posterior Analytics 2.1 various aspects should (or may) be treated separately, viz.: (1) does the object of the inquiry possess a particular property or attribute, or not; (2) the reason why it does possess this attribute; (3) the existence or non-existence of the object (for instance: do gods exist?—a question one does not need to ask when humans, or the sun, are at issue); and (4), the substance or definition of the object.
 Here an important part is played by the Aristotelian so-called categories and other kinds of predicates, because it is of major importance to establish to what category (viz. substance, or quality, or quantity, or place, or doing and being-affected etc.) a given object of inquiry and/or its attributes belong, or whether and in what sense for instance motion (or rest) may be predicated of it.
 These four different primary questions, or types of questions, may moreover be formulated in respect of each category (viz., not only of substance, but also of quality, etc.).
 Take the objects of mathematics.
 According to Aristotle these do not belong to the category of substance but to that of quantity.
-But within this latter category one may formulate questions about properties, or attributes, which may belong to them; wonder whether they exist, and if so, in what way; ask whether they move or not; and so on.
+But within this latter category one may formulate questions about properties, or attributes, which may belong to them; enquire whether they exist, and if so, in what way; ask whether they move or not; and so on.

 In his treatise on dialectic and its methods, the Topics (1.14), Aristotle provides instructions on how to select and classify propositions (protaseis) and problems (problêmata):